Table of Contents

 Scholarships, part-time jobs, and more

-To help students offset these expenses, UK offers a range of scholarships to international students, including-
+To help students offset these expenses, the UK offers a range of scholarships to international students, including-

 - GREAT Scholarships